seanthegeek/powertools/EMET/README.md

     /uninstall - Resets system settings and uninstalls EMET

 This script is useful for testing EMET, and for situations where configuration through GPOs or SCCM is impractical.
 It is designed to work with EMET 5.51, which is the latest version of EMET at the time of this writing.
 I intend to maintain this script to work with newer versions as Microsoft releases them.

 System Requirements
 -------------------

 Supported operating systems:

-Windows 10 , Windows 7, Windows 8.1, Windows Server 2008, Windows Server 2012, Windows Server 2012 R2, Windows Vista
+Windows 10 , Windows 7, Windows 8.1, Windows Server 2008, Windows Server 2012,
+Windows Server 2012 R2, Windows Vista

 - EMET 5.51 requires .NET Framework 4.5 or higher.
-- For Internet Explorer 10 on Windows 8 you need to install KB2790907 – a mandatory Application Compatibility update that has been released on March 12th, 2013 or any other Application Compatibility updates for Windows 8 after that.
+- For Internet Explorer 10 on Windows 8 you need to install KB2790907 – a
+mandatory Application Compatibility update that has been released on March 12th, 2013 or any other Application Compatibility updates for Windows 8 after that.

 Setup
 -----

 The version of the .NET Framework runtime that is included in Windows versions earlier than Windows 8 is too old to work for EMET.
-If you are deploying to these older Windows versions, download the [latest .NET Framework runtime installer](https://www.microsoft.com/en-us/download/details.aspx?id=53344) (4.6.2 as of this writing), and place it in the same directory as `emet.ps1`.
+If you are deploying to these older Windows versions, download the latest [.NET Framework runtime installer][.NET] (4.6.2 as of this writing), and place it in the same directory as `emet.ps1`.

-Download [`EMET_Setup.msi`](https://www.microsoft.com/en-us/download/details.aspx?id=53354), and place it in the same directory as `emet.ps1`.
+Download [`EMET_Setup.msi`][MSI], and place it in the same directory as `emet.ps1`.

 ### Local installation

 Open a PowerShell session as an administrator by right-clicking on PowerShell and clicking "Run as administrator".

 `cd` to the directory where `Deploy-EMET.ps1` is located.
 Then run:

     PowerShell -ExecutionPolicy Bypass -File  .\Deploy-EMET.ps1 /install

 If the .NET installer `NDP462-KB3151800-x86-x64-AllOS-ENU.exe` is located in the directory, it will be run silently.
 Next, `EMET_Setup.msi` will be installed, and the default configuration will be applied.

 ### Remote installation

-1. Place `Deploy-EMET.ps1`, `EMET Setup.msi`, and `NDP462-KB3151800-x86-x64-AllOS-ENU.exe` in a new directory named `EMET`.
+1. Place `Deploy-EMET.ps1`, `EMET Setup.msi`, and
+`NDP462-KB3151800-x86-x64-AllOS-ENU.exe` in a new directory named `EMET`
 2. ZIP up the directory, then place it in an accessible network share
 3. Update `$RemoteArchivePath` to match the path to the EMET ZIP archive
 3. Adjust the .\Deploy-EMET.ps1 commands as needed
 4. Run
     PowerShell -ExecutionPolicy Bypass -File  .\Remote-Deploy-EMET.ps1

+If you need to change the configuration or uninstall EMET, use `Deploy-EMET.ps1`:

+     cd C:\Deployment\EMET
+     PowerShell -ExecutionPolicy Bypass -File  .\Deploy-EMET.ps1

 Configuration
 -------------

 EMET has two main types of settings, `system` settings and `application` settings.

 ### System settings

 The system settings configure system-wide anti-exploit controls that are built-into Windows, including:

 #### Data Execution Protection (DEP)

 Prevents the execution of code from data sections of memory.
 This feature is the one that is most likely to break applications that use memory improperly.

 #### Structured Exception Handler Overwrite Protection (SEHOP)

 Ensures that a program only uses exception handlers defined by the application as it was originally compiled.

 #### Address Space Layout Randomization (ASLR)